KabukiStarship/KabukiToolkit/README.md

 # Kabuki Software Development Kit
-Kabuki SDK is an early-stage C++ SDK and graphics engine.
+Kabuki SDK is an early-stage C++ SDK and graphics engine built on top of [Simple Free Media Layer](http://www.sfml-dev.org/).
 At this point it doesn't really do much.

 ## Why use Kabuki SDK?